build-trust/ockam/documentation/guides/rust/get-started/00-setup/README.md

 library package for the code we're about to write:

 ```
-cargo new --lib ockam_get_started
+cargo new --lib hello_ockam
 ```

-This will generate a new library package in the `ockam_get_started` directory that has the following generated files:
+This will generate a new library package in the `hello_ockam` directory that has the following generated files:

 ```